 The Best Sourdough Focaccia Recipe

-Like most of my sourdough recipes, I spread the process over two days to give the dough a cold rest in the fridge overnight.
-This brings much more flavor and texture to the bread.
+Like most of my sourdough recipes, I spread the process over two days so the dough gets a long cold rest in the fridge overnight, which is where most of the flavor comes from.

-Find the amounts of the ingredients in the printable recipe card at the bottom of this post.
-Here is a rundown of what you will need.
+Find the full amounts in the printable recipe card at the bottom of this post.
+Here is a quick rundown of what each ingredient is doing.

 - All-purpose flour.
-A strong all-purpose flour can be used in this recipe.
-Check the protein level, a flour with a protein level of at least 11% is best.
-You can also use bread flour, or a mix of both bread and all-purpose flour.
+A strong all-purpose flour works well here.
+Check the protein level, because a flour of at least 11% protein gives you the gluten strength to hold all that water.
+You can also use bread flour, or a mix of bread and all-purpose flour.

-- Fresh rosemary and olives – These are the toppings for this traditional rosemary and olive focaccia, though you could substitute them with many other ingredients.
-Sun-dried tomatoes, capers, cherry tomatoes, other fresh herbs, onions, garlic, or even thinly sliced potatoes work well.
+- Fresh rosemary and olives.
+These are the toppings for a classic rosemary and olive focaccia, but they swap out easily.
+Sun-dried tomatoes, capers, cherry tomatoes, other fresh herbs, onions, garlic, or thinly sliced potatoes all work beautifully.

 Equipment